vanhauser-thc/thc-hydra/docs/android/index.md

 make && make install
 ```

+then you can use hydra in the termux terminal

-To use xhydra, you will need to install a graphical output in termux, you can be guided from this article:
+To use xhydra (GUI), you will need to install a graphical output in termux, you can be guided from this article:

 [https://wiki.termux.com/wiki/Graphical_Environment](https://wiki.termux.com/wiki/Graphical_Environment)